-It doesn’t matter if you need those accounts for work, business, or personal reasons – you will probably encounter an issue at some point.
+It doesn’t matter if you need multiple accounts for work, business, or personal reasons – you’ll probably encounter an issue at some point.
 While Facebook allows switching from one account to another – it’s only if both accounts are set up in the same location, with the same IP.
 And sometimes this just doesn’t work.

 Back in the days, people used to create Facebook accounts in bulk to spam people.
 Not the most ethical use case, but it worked and brought results.
 Today, you can’t really do that anymore.
 What you can do, however, is create multiple accounts for the Facebook Business Manager.
 From what we’ve heard, this is where the real money lies nowadays.

 Facebook tends to get banned by schools and workplaces.
-As many other social media platforms, it’s considered to be bad for you attention span.
+As many other social media platforms, it’s considered to be bad for your attention span.
 No one wants you to waste your precious time there.
 Well, except maybe you!
-You can use proxy sites to unblock Facebook and freely browse the platform again.
+So, you can use proxies to unblock Facebook and freely browse the platform again.

 Power Marketing Automation Software

-Software programs like Jarvee and Socinator offer powerful Facebook automation features.
+Software programs like Useviral offer powerful Facebook automation features.
 For example, you can schedule and auto-share posts, automatically change your cover-photo, reply to messages, create post variations with spintax tools and post them to multiple groups, and so on.
-Proxies help these programs run uninhibited and at fully capacity.
+Proxies help these programs run uninhibited and at full capacity.

 Like all other major social media platforms, Facebook stores a lot of valuable data.
 This could be anything from URLs to posts or even profiles.
 However, there is no longer an API to automatically retrieve it.
 So, you either have to do it by hand, or use a Facebook scraper.
 You’ll need proxies for your scraper to work; otherwise, Facebook will quickly notice your actions and block your IP address.